 Rip Current Outlook

 Long period swells from distant Hurricane Epsilon will keep the rip current risk high at Atlantic beaches.
-The rip current risk along the Gulf Coast will increase by mid-week.
+The rip current risk along the Gulf Coast will increase by mid-week with breaking waves of 4-6' (possibly higher).